 The following is a summary of the material U.S. federal income tax consequences relating to our qualification and taxation as a REIT and the acquisition, holding, and disposition of our stock.
 For purposes of this section under the heading "U.S. Federal Income Tax Considerations," references to "the company," "we," "our" and "us" mean only Retail Opportunity Investments Corp. and not its subsidiaries or other lower-tier entities, except as otherwise indicated.
-You are urged to both review the following discussion and to consult your tax advisor to determine the effects of ownership and disposition of our shares on your individual tax situation, including any state, local or non-U.S. tax consequences.
+You are urged to review the following discussion and to consult your tax advisor to determine the effects of ownership and disposition of our shares on your individual tax situation, including any state, local or non-U.S. tax consequences.

-This summary is based upon the Code, the regulations promulgated by the U.S. Treasury Department, or the Treasury Regulations, current administrative interpretations and practices of the IRS (including administrative interpretations and practices expressed in private letter rulings which are binding on the IRS only with respect to the particular taxpayers who requested and received those rulings) and judicial decisions, all as currently in effect, and all of which are subject to differing interpretations or to change, possibly with retroactive effect.
+This summary is based upon the Code, the regulations promulgated by the U.S. Treasury Department, or the Treasury Regulations, current administrative interpretations and practices of the Internal Revenue Service, or the IRS, (including administrative interpretations and practices expressed in private letter rulings which are binding on the IRS only with respect to the particular taxpayers who requested and received those rulings) and judicial decisions, all as currently in effect, and all of which are subject to differing interpretations or to change, possibly with retroactive effect.
 No assurance can be given that the IRS would not assert, or that a court would not sustain, a position contrary to any of the tax consequences described below.
 No advance ruling has been or will be sought from the IRS regarding any matter discussed in this summary.
 This summary is also based upon the assumption that the operation of the Company, and of its subsidiaries and other lower-tier and affiliated entities, will in each case be in accordance with its applicable organizational documents or partnership agreements.
 This summary does not discuss the impact that U.S. state and local taxes and taxes imposed by non-U.S. jurisdictions could have on the matters discussed in this summary.
 This summary is for general information only, and does not purport to discuss all aspects of U.S. federal income taxation that may be important to a particular stockholder in light of his, her or its investment or tax circumstances, or to stockholders subject to special tax rules, such as:

-- U.S. expatriates;
+- · U.S. expatriates;

-- persons who mark-to-market our stock;
+- · persons who mark-to-market our stock;

 - subchapter S corporations;

 - U.S. stockholders, as defined below under "-Taxation of Stockholders-Taxation of Taxable U.S. Stockholders," whose functional currency is not the U.S. dollar;

 - financial institutions;

-- insurance companies;
+- · insurance companies;

-- broker-dealers;
+- · broker-dealers;

-- regulated investment companies, or RICs;
+- · regulated investment companies, or RICs;

 - REITs;

 - trusts and estates;

-- holders who receive our stock through the exercise of employee stock options or otherwise as compensation;
+- · holders who receive our stock through the exercise of employee stock options or otherwise as compensation;

 - persons holding our stock as part of a "straddle," "hedge," "conversion transaction," "synthetic security" or other integrated investment;

 - persons subject to the alternative minimum tax provisions of the Code;

-- persons holding their interest through a partnership or similar pass-through entity;
+- · persons holding their interest through a partnership or similar pass-through entity;

 - persons holding a 10% or more (by vote or value) beneficial interest in us;

+- · accrual method taxpayers subject to special tax accounting rules as a result of their use of financial statements;